Category Archives: Green Book

 That was like my training ground.
 It was like going to school.
 Experimenting.
 Jimmy Bishop used to let me work in the studio, work on the board.

-A teenager from North Philly, Barbara Mason, wrote and recorded Artic’s best-selling record (Kenny Gamble was one of the backup singers).
+A teenager from North Philly, Barbara Mason, wrote and recorded Arctic’s best-selling record (Kenny Gamble was one of the backup singers).

 Arctic released its last record in 1971.
 Around the same time, Jimmy Bishop disappeared, and to this day nobody knows whether he’s dead or alive.